ProwlingLynx/advent-of-code-2022-day4/thoughts.md

   - So all the solution would need to do is call elf1 on elf2 and then reverse the order.
   - I think it should not use the compare method from comparable.
 This is to solve the problem only.
 - I think I can get away with using a list of pairs that calls the isOverlapping method on each elf.

+## Part two thoughts
+Part two was not a bad experience to refactor.
+However, I did find myself having to add three additional methods to classes I have already written and tested.
+I tried to implement inheritance to solve the issue by extending the elf class, but quickly realized that I did not have getters to access the private fields.
+I also considered polymorphism, but again my code was too rigid to let me do so reasonably.

+Maybe I could have used polymorphism, but I did not want to add a useless parameter.
+I am going to have to consider having data classes with  getters and setters as a way to make the data class more accessible to inheritance and maybe polymorphism.